The Warframes the Tenno use, from Ash to Mirage.

 - Mercy Kill: Her Strangledome ability creates a dome of serrated chains that ensnare, strangle, and cut any enemies caught in it; apparently dying this way is gruesome enough in-universe that the allies of anyone caught in the web will try to hasten their deaths.

 - Stance System: Venari can switch between Attack, Disarm and Heal modes.
-The shape of the metal spikes on Khora's own body also change in relation to these stances.
+The shape of the metal spikes on Khora's own body also changes in relation to these stances.

 - Weapon of Choice: The Hystrix (a sidearm that fires elemental quills) and the Dual Keres (dual swords).